microsoft/PlanetaryComputerDataCatalog/docs/overview/environment.md

 Everything *outside* of `/home/jovyan` is *not* persisted across sessions.
 For example, if you make a modification to the Python environment at `/srv/conda/envs/notebook` by manually `pip install`ing a package, that new package will not be available after stopping and starting your server.

 You should only store code, notebooks, and analysis documents in your home directory.
 Notably, you shouldn't store large amounts of data in your home directory.
 Instead, use something like [Azure Blob Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blobs-introduction) instead (make sure to use the West Europe region, which is where your server is running).
+If you must use a local filesystem for your workflow, then consider writing to `/tmp`.
+This will be cleared between sessions, but will give you more room to work with than your home directory.

 ## Environment Variables